-Three lift stations will be developedare proposed within the Riverside ASP.
+Three lift stations are proposed within the Riverside ASP.
 The Heritage Park will have its own lift station to service only the Heritage Park that connects to the North Interceptor line on Mission Avenue.
-The remainder of Riverside will be gravity serviced likely by one lift station, located south of McKenney Drive on the east side of Riverside Stage 12Rankin Drive on Redwing Wynd.
+The remainder of Riverside will be gravity serviced by one lift station, located south of Rankin Drive on Redwing Wynd.
 The flows are directed from north-west to south-east, draining to the lift station.
 Force mains will be required to discharge the flows to the major sewer main constructed along St. Vital Avenue and the CN rail line that parallels Morgan Crescent.
 A third lift station may be required to service the Riverside neighbourhood, and it would be located on the west side of the GNWSP in the southwest portion of the Plan Area.
 The required wastewater collection system for the Plan Area is as per Figure 5, Wastewater Collection System.